Yukio Yamaji: Juvenile detention and release

+While at the training school, Yamaji was diagnosed with a pervasive developmental disorder, later specified as Asperger syndrome.
+However, a reassessment following the murder of the Uehara sisters determined that Yamaji instead had several personality disorders, including antisocial personality disorder, schizotypal personality disorder, and sexual sadism disorder.
+At the time of Yamaji's release, a psychiatrist at the training school stated that interactions with him gave the impression that Yamaji "doesn't really care about obeying the law".

+Upon his release, Yamaji briefly worked at a pachinko parlor in Shimonoseki before quitting in April 2004.
+In February 2005, Yamaji joined a gang of thieves who stole money from pachinko machines, living with the group at a shared apartment.
+In the following months, the group moved to Fukuoka, then Osaka where, in November 2005, Yamaji cut ties with his accomplices, as he was unhappy with his share of the stolen money.
+He subsequently lived homeless, sleeping rough in parks and temples.
+During the investigation for the double murder, Yamaji admitted that he underwent spontaneous ejaculation while killing his mother and had hoped that killing again would provide him with the same experience, since he believed he had no other prospects in life.

 Double homicide

-On November 17, 2005, Yamaji raped and murdered a 27-year-old woman named Asuka Uehara and her 19-year-old sister, Chihiro, with a knife, in Naniwa, Osaka.
+On November 17, 2005, Yamaji raped and murdered a 27-year-old Asuka Uehara and her 19-year-old sister, Chihiro, with a knife, in Naniwa-ku, Osaka.
 He then set fire to their apartment and fled.
 The two victims had never met Yamaji before.
 He was arrested on December 5, 2005.
 While in custody, he stated to the Osaka police, "I could not forget the feeling when I killed my mother, and wanted to see human blood."

 Sentence

 On December 13, 2006, the Osaka District Court sentenced him to death.
 His defense launched an appeal, but according to his lawyers he retracted it since he was reluctant to pursue leniency.
-He was executed at the Osaka Detention House alongside Japanese serial killer Hiroshi Maeue on July 28, 2009.
+He was executed at the Osaka Detention House alongside serial killer Hiroshi Maeue on July 28, 2009.